Tommykaira ZZII: Fate and potential revival

+In 2025, an interview was conducted on YouTube with Tomita-san showcasing the original prototype.

 In popular media

 The ZZII was a regular addition to the Gran Turismo video game series since Gran Turismo 2.
 It last appeared in Gran Turismo 6.

 In Gran Turismo 2, the car's design is completely distinct from the final prototype version since the car was featured when it still was in its first concept iteration, with RWD and 600 PS.
 This car has a more serious look and has an appearance that is similar to that of a GT1 race car, as it was intended to be a true road going racecar.
 Soon afterwards, the concept was turned into a GT-style car with AWD and a more gentle power delivery.
-The car featured in Gran Turismo 3: A-Spec and later games is based on this concept design.
+The car featured in Gran Turismo 3: A-Spec and later games is based on this concept design; the polygonal model was not updated after the car's design was finished.

-The definitive design of the car was only featured in the GT Pro Series.
-The Gran Turismo games from Gran Turismo 5 and Gran Turismo 6 never saw their polygonal models updated since it was first added in Gran Turismo 3: A-Spec and after the car was finished.
+The definitive design of the car was featured in the game GT Pro Series, as the ASL RS01.